 Ultimately, it is your wedding day, not theirs!
 So don't be afraid to be assertive about your own vision and let them know what is important to you.

 It can be hard to stand up for yourself when you're already feeling pressure from all sides.
 But remember that this day is special because it's a reflection of yourselves as a couple, so make sure that this shows through in all aspects of the big day!

 3. Not making your wedding vows more personal.

 Some people worry about how their wedding will be remembered, and rightly so.
-After all, your ceremony is one of the few moments in life that will live on forever (or at least until the apocalypse), and it's likely that you'll want to re-live it every now and then.
+After all, your ceremony is one of the few moments in life that will live on forever (or at least until the apocalypse), and you'll likely want to re-live it every now and then.

 So why not make those vows really special?
 If you're feeling uninspired by the standard vows, talk to your officiant about what other options are out there.
 Whether they come up with a list of traditional alternatives or let you write your own, some research never hurt anyone and can result in personalised promises that truly reflect your bond as a couple.
 You can also check my post on how to write personal wedding vows.

 4. Not hiring a videographer.

 Hands down the one thing I hear most is videography.
 Photos are amazing and an absolute must, but a film of the day helps to live again the emotions of the day so much more.
 There are just some things photos can't capture and that you will not remember unless it is on film: your voice cracking during your vows, the tears rolling at your father's speech etc...
 It is a great way to help kids and grandkids see and hear how your day was too!